mah0001/metadata-editor-docs-v2/templates_design.md

 More than one template can be developed for a given metadata standard, although it is recommended to keep their number small to maximize consistency and to minimize the burden of maintaining a collection of templates.

-## Template list, and actions on templates
+## Pre-designed templates and template list

-You access the Template Manager by clicking on TEMPLATES in the top menu of the Metadata editor.
+You access the Template Manager by clicking on `TEMPLATES` in the top menu of the Metadata editor.
 This will open a page showing all available templates by type of data.
 The list can be filtered by selecting a data **Type** in the left frame.

 ![image](img/ME_UG_v1-0-0_template_home_page.png)

-For each data type (for each metadata standard), the Template Manager provides one or multiple **core** templates which are non-editable. the core templates contain all elements of the corresponding metadata standard, with their default parameters.
+For each data type (for each metadata standard), the Template Manager provides one or multiple **core** templates which are non-editable.
+One of the core templates contains all elements of the corresponding metadata standard, with their default parameters.
+Other core templates are recommended subsets, provided with the Metadata Editor.
 Typically, custom templates will be created by duplicating then editing the copy of a core template.

 The Template Manager allows the administrator of the system to select, for each data type, the template to be used by default (one default template per type, indicated by the radio button).

+## Actions on templates

 A set of options is available for any given template: